Preventing Altitude Sickness when Climbing Kilimanjaro

 (Though this is only recommended for people who are used to camping out.
 If you aren't and if you don't like it or don't sleep well in a tent, then a longer Kilimanjaro trek can have a negative effect.)

-The right operator for a Kilimanjaro climb
+Choose the right operator for a Kilimanjaro climb

 When you compare prices for Kilimanjaro climbs you will find huge differences between operators.
 Again there is the temptation to look for a cheap deal.